Design

 Data schema versioning

 The schema has a version and a revision.
 The revision is incremented for incompatible changes that have a limited scope but nevertheless require data migration.
 The version is incremented for wholesale changes that would require major updates to client code.
-We hope that version will never have to be > 1.

 Immutable data